 DYF’s mission is to improve the quality of life for children, teens and families affected by diabetes.
 The organization provides recreation and education within a supportive community, encouraging personal growth, knowledge and independence.

 The Board supports the work of DYF.
 The Board maintains fiduciary responsibility, holding the representation of the public in the best interest.
 As a surrogate public, the board’s accountability is external and directed at the state attorney general’s office and the IRS.
 The board provides mission-based leadership and strategic governance.

 While day-to-day operations are led by DYF’s Executive Director (ED), the Board-ED relationship is a partnership, and the involvement of the Board is critical, expected, and required by law.
-Board members are strongly encouraged to attend one program at minimum every two years.

 Position Title Member of the Board of Directors